ballerina-platform/module-ballerinax-salesforce/sfdc37/Package.md

 It is easy to write programs for the Salesforce API by having an endpoint for Salesforce.
 Therefor it allows you to access the Salesforce REST API through Ballerina easily.

-Salesforce endpoint actions are being invoked by a ballerina main function.
 The following section provides you the details on how to use Ballerina Salesforce endpoint.